 [dropcap]I[/dropcap]f you wish to submit work for critiques by an agent and editor, please note that the rules have changed somewhat.
 We require that everything be submitted electronically.
 We have eliminated the requirement for a hard copy of manuscripts for critique.
 All you will need to mail by snail mail now is your registration form and your check or credit card info.

-Those authors registered for the Writers’ Tuition Package or Sponsor/All Events Package have as part of their packages one agent critique and one editor critique.
+Winners and those other authors registered for the Writers’ Tuition Package or Sponsor/All Events Package have as part of their packages one agent critique and one editor critique.
 For writers who already are represented, we can offer two critiques by editors.
 Only the eight winners and eight runners-up of the Faulkner Society’s literary competition and Louisiana volunteers accepted as scholarship participants are eligible for a complimentary tuition packages with the critiques.
 Runners-up and Finalists of the competition are eligible for a discount of 50% on the writers’ tuition package, as are students of Louisiana colleges and universities.

 In addition to the two critiques included in the Writers’ Tuition and All Events packages, those registered for such packages may opt to pay an additional fee for additional critiques.
 Each additional critique, whether an agent or an editor, requires an additional fee of $75.